Updated October 2021

-The use of radiation to diagnose and treat animal diseases has significantly advanced the field of veterinary medicine, resulting in improved patient care.
-The equipment and techniques used to perform imaging and therapy procedures, whether they generate ionizing radiation (such as radiography, fluoroscopy, computed tomography, therapeutic radiation generators, and radioisotopes) or nonionizing radiation (such as ultrasonography and magnetic resonance imaging) are associated with potential risks to patients and personnel.
-Individuals with significantly less formal training than ACVR Diplomates in the safety, physics, and biology of ionizing radiation are routinely involved with these procedures.
-It is essential that these individuals be adequately trained in the appropriate function and use of the equipment and in the techniques of the procedure to minimize unnecessary radiation exposure to themselves, staff, patients, and the public.
+The use of radiation to diagnose and treat animal diseases has significantly advanced the field of veterinary medicine and improved patient care.
+The equipment and techniques used to perform imaging and therapy procedures, whether they generate ionizing radiation (such as radiography, fluoroscopy, computed tomography, therapeutic radiation generators, and radioisotopes) or they do not generate ionizing radiation (such as ultrasonography and magnetic resonance imaging) are associated with potential risks to patients and personnel.
+Individuals with significantly less formal training than ACVR Diplomates in the safety, physics, and biology of ionizing radiation* are routinely involved with these procedures.
+It is essential that these individuals be adequately trained in the appropriate function and use of the equipment and in the procedural techniques used to minimize unnecessary radiation exposure to themselves, staff, patients, and the public.
+ACVR Diplomates should encourage the continued education of those in general practice by referring them to the ACVR website for video tutorials and educational articles on radiation safety.

-Facilities employing ionizing radiation* as a diagnostic and therapeutic tool must have established policies and procedures in place and be familiar with current standards and techniques.
-This includes developing examination protocols for radiography, fluoroscopy, computed tomography, and radioisotope procedures that take into account patient body parameters (size, weight, composition) and maximize the distance and shielding of workers and the public.
-Equipment quality control must be included in these protocols.
+Facilities employing ionizing radiation as a diagnostic or therapeutic tool must establish policies, put standard operating procedures in place, and be familiar with current standards and techniques.
+This includes developing examination protocols for radiography, fluoroscopy, computed tomography, and radioisotope procedures that take into account patient body parameters (size, weight, composition) and maximizing the distance and shielding of workers and the public.
+Equipment quality control must be included in these protocols, including monitoring all personal protective equipment (PPE) at least once yearly for evidence of cracking or leaks.

 7 Minute Radiation Training Video